 Here are all the Kefalonia sightseeing that we suggest.
 Have a look on various attractions that you can see during your visit in Kefalonia, such as churches, monasteries, museums, castles and other sights.

 All sightseeing in Kefalonia

-The Monastery of Agios Gerasimos is located on a mountainside close to Valsamata village, in the centre of the island.
+The Monastery of Agios Gerasimos is located on a mountainside close to Valsamata village, in the center of the island.
 This is where the protector saint of the island lived as a monk and where his relics are kept.
 People believe that their saint has miraculous skills.

 Ancient Sami was a powerful fortified town whose ruins are found in Lapitha Mountain, over the port town of Sami Kefalonia.
-Excavations have brought to light ancient walls, Roman houses, tombs and other sights.
+Excavations have brought to light ancient walls, Roman houses, tombs, and other sights.

 This museum houses various findings from the prehistoric, the Hellenistic and the Roman period.
-The best part of the collection is from the Mycenaean period and consists of coins, swords, sculptures, ceramics and tools.
+The best part of the collection is from the Mycenaean period and consists of coins, swords, sculptures, ceramics, and tools.

 The way to go to the walls is pretty simple.
 They are near the main road that goes from Argostoli to Sami.
-When you get close to a village called Razata, you will see a sign that says Cylopean Walls.
+When you get close to a village called Razata, you will see a sign that says, Cylopean Walls.

 This interesting museum is housed in the ground floor of the Corgialenion Library, in the capital of Kefalonia.
 It has been founded in order to preserve the memories of Kefalonia before the earthquake of 1953.

 The Iakovatios Museum and Library is housed in the remarkable Neoclassical house of Iakovatios-Typaldos in Lixouri.
 It houses many rare books and manuscripts, while the decoration is impressive.